MykytaPetrenko/MetaReForge-Docs/docs/installation_guide.md

 When the MetaReForge add-on is installed and activated, we move to the add-on preferences.
 You should see messages indicating "Library files are missing" and "Library files are NOT LINKED", meaning that the DNA Calibration Library is not connected.
 Next, you need to go through the compilation settings.

 The first important parameter is the path to the **CMake utility**.
 If you installed CMake with Visual Studio following the instructions in section 2.2, then the path to CMake should be detected automatically.
-You should also see a checkbox on the left indicating that the executable file has been found.
+You should also see a checkmark on the left indicating that the executable file has been found.

 The next step is to set the path to the **Swig utility**.
 If you have downloaded and unpacked it, then specify the path to the root of this utility.
-A checkbox should appear on the left.
+A checkmark should appear on the left.
 If you haven't installed it, you can instead specify the path to the directory where you want to download and unpack Swig (for example, “C:/temp/”) and press the download button.
 After that, the path to Swig will update automatically and will point to the root directory into which the utility was unpacked.

 Next, you need to specify the path to the **DNA Calibration Library**.
 Similarly to Swig, you can either specify the path to a previously downloaded and unpacked library or specify the path where you want to download it and press the download button.
-This gives us the third checkbox.
+This gives us the third checkmark.

 Final touches.
 You need to select the version of Python.
 By default, at the first launch of the add-on, it will attempt to identify the most suitable version from those installed on the computer.
 More about choosing the Python version was in [section 2.2.2](#222-installing-python).